 - Ability to scale with growth

-- Supporting mobile app
+- Supporting and maintaining a mobile app

 A great place to start is to look at how the chosen software has been used before.
 How has it demonstrated impact and ROI within similar organisations using volunteers?
 Some of our Assemble customer stories have examples of this.

 Supporting new or existing strategies that align with your organisation’s goals could increase the likelihood of your business case being approved.
-Working towards a wider organisation objective may also result in better traction, more impact and greater overall success as everyone pulls in the same direction.
+Working towards a wider organisation objectives may also result in better traction, more impact and greater overall success as everyone pulls in the same direction.

 4. Reach out

 Undoubtedly, every organisation will have its own challenges, but if an organisation working with volunteers has implemented a volunteer management software successfully, there stands a good chance you’ve once shared pain points too.
 Don’t forget to reach out to your peers or support groups for help, advice and success stories.